Porch Columns, Capitals and Bases

 All three porches shown here have a full framing system constructed from standard building materials on the interior of the porch.
 With the framing system in place, all three porches are screened from the interior.
 Two of the porches have used traditional wooden style doors while one has opted for aluminum doors.
 In all cases, note how the screens have not detracted from the exterior character of each home.

-Brick, Stone and Stucco
+Brick, Stone, Concrete and Stucco

 Shown left, proper planning has a mounting surface incorporated into the stone fireplace.
-Extrusion can be direct mounted or a spacer can be used if needed.
+Extrusion can be direct mounted, or a spacer can be used if needed.
 This concept is the same for brick installations also.
 When considering an installation onto modern stucco (stucco over styrofoam over wood), ensure a solid wood base will be present in all areas where installation will occur.

 Stucco: Real stucco over concrete - install direct if possible or install "starter strip" first.
 Modern stucco (stucco over styrofoam over wood), use extreme caution.
-Installation screws must be long enough to penetrate into the wood base under the stucco and styrofoam.
+Installation screws must be long enough to penetrate the wood base under the stucco and styrofoam.
 Additionally, tighten screws snug but do not over tighten.
 Over tightening can damage stucco.